Entrepreneurs Guide for E2 Business Plan

 Make your dreams of living and owning a business in the United States a reality

-The U.S. economy is rich with opportunities for a foreign national exploring new business prospects.
-While there are a numerous visa types, the E2 visa can offer investors from treaty nations a unique level of flexibility that other visas do not provide.
+The U.S. economy is rich with opportunities for foreign nationals to explore new business prospects.
+While there are numerous visa types, the E2 visa can offer investors from treaty nations a unique level of flexibility that other visas do not provide.
 A foreign investor with drive, vision, and resources can utilize the E2 visa to position themselves to form a business in the United States without worrying about investment amounts, or about being employed by a foreign parent company.
-However, a well-researched and professionally prepared E2 business plan is key to approval of the visa application.
+However, a well-researched and professionally prepared E2 business plan is key to the approval of the visa application.

 Is the E2 visa right for you?

 - Do you have the experience and capital to invest in your own business?

 - Are you ready to make key decisions and hire employees?

 - Are you willing to clearly state your business objectives in a manner that is palatable to the U.S. Citizenship and Immigration Service?

 If this sounds like you, then read on.